huggingface/blog/fine-tune-whisper.md

 Now that we've prepared our data, we're ready to dive into the training pipeline.
 The [🤗 Trainer](https://huggingface.co/transformers/master/main_classes/trainer.html?highlight=trainer)
-is going to do much of the heavy lifting for us.
-All we need to do is:
+will do much of the heavy lifting for us.
+All we have to do is:

 - Define a data collator: the data collator takes our pre-processed data and prepares PyTorch tensors ready for the model.